Close-up of gummies and cannabis flower spilling out of a glass jar

 • Caryophyllene (often in Indica): Brings a spicy kick and mild tension relief, enriching relaxation without full sedation.

-You’ll also feel the two types of edibles taking hold in different parts of your body.
-Picking between Indica vs. Sativa edibles can come down to whether you want a strong body high or an uplifting head high.
+You’ll also feel these two types of popular edibles taking hold in different parts of your body.
+Picking between Indica and Sativa edibles might come down to whether you want a strong body high or an uplifting head high.

-The “head high” of Sativa edibles targets neural circuits, so you feel mentally buoyant, talkative, and inspired.
+The “head high” of Sativas targets neural circuits, so you feel mentally buoyant, talkative, and inspired.
 Thoughts flow more freely, and tasks that demand concentration often feel easier.

 Indica’s “body high” works through muscle and joint receptors, creating a grounding warmth.
 You might notice heavier limbs and a gentle heaviness around your chest or neck.
 It makes it easier to just sit there contentedly because the thought of moving sounds far too daunting.